lightec-xyz/zkBTC-Security/README.md

 zkBTC is a ZKP-based bridge that securely bridges Bitcoin to Ethereum and all other major L1s and L2s.
 The basic workflow are:

 * Deposit—The user sends $BTC to a designated operator address.
 Such a transaction is proved, and the proof is verified in an Ethereum smart contract.
 After successful verification, the smart contract mints $zkBTC tokens and transfers these tokens to the address supplied along with the deposit (in an `OP_RETURN` output).
-The smart contract will manage the newly created UTXOs from this deposit.
+The smart contract will manage the newly created unspent transaction outputs (UTXOs) from this deposit.
 The miner who computes the proof and submits it on the user's behalf will receive rewards.
 * Use—Users can use $zkBTC tokens in any way they wish; they are equivalent to $BTC in the Ethereum ecosystem.
 * Redemption—The user calls an Ethereum smart contract function to burn some $zkBTC tokens.
-The function will also leave some transaction logs specifying which available UTXOs will be spent.
-Specifically, the smart contract will choose which UTXOs to spend this time and record related information in the logs.
+The function will also leave some transaction logs specifying which available UTXOs to spend.
+Specifically, the smart contract will select which UTXOs to spend this time and record related information in the logs.
 The miner reward is delayed.
 * Change and miner reward.
-To bring back the change UTXO and reward the miner that computes proof for redemption, another proof about the redemption transaction in Bitcoin could be provided to the smart contract.
+Another proof of the redemption transaction in Bitcoin can be provided to the smart contract to bring back the change UTXO and to reward the miner who computes proof for redemption.

 For more information and general use, please check out our [Gitbook](https://lightec.gitbook.io/lightecxyz).

-We designed zkBTC to be fully decentralized, without any central role in operating on the users' assets.
-To achieve such an ambitious goal, we proposed to add an `OP_ZKP` opcode to Bitcoin so that Bitcoin can verify zero-knowledge proof as spending conditions of UTXOs.
+We designed zkBTC to be fully decentralized, with no central role in operating on users' assets.
+To achieve such an ambitious goal, we propose adding an `OP_ZKP` opcode to Bitcoin, enabling it to verify zero-knowledge proofs as spending conditions for UTXOs.
 This way, there are no private keys to be managed at all for the `Redemption.` To redeem back to Bitcoin, one must submit proof meeting specific criteria.
 Finding a ZKP scheme for `OP_ZKP` has proven difficult, yet we have a draft [here](https://github.com/opzkp/tea-horse).

 Before `OP_ZKP` could be realized, we also have an alternative solution, which is to have multiple safe platforms to manage private keys such that: